If your fiberglass swimming pool is showing signs of age, then you can revive its appearance with a few coats of the right paint.

 - Mixing Sticks

-Once you have the materials, lay down the base coat of white paint.
+Once you have the materials and have prepared for paint, lay down the base coat of white paint.

 Let it dry and then start on the mural.